clipland/animated-jpeg/README.md

 Animated JPEG files are more efficient than animated GIFs.
-That said, the file format described here is simply a concatenation of JPEGs, so there is no interframe compression, resulting in lower overall compression in comparison with modern video formats.
+That said, the file format described here is simply a concatenation of JPEGs, so there is no inter-frame compression, resulting in lower overall compression in comparison with modern video formats.

 Animated JPEG files are very suitable for flip-book like short animations, with